 Here are some modifications you can try:

-- Child’s Pose is good stretch for the low back and glutes.
+- Child’s Pose is a good stretch for the low back and glutes.

 - Pigeon is good stretch for SI, low-back and hip tightness.